programminghistorian/ph-submissions/lessons/computer-vision-deep-learning-pt2.md

 By default, we'll see a sample of the `DataFrame`.
 We can already learn a few things about our data.
 Firstly, we have `2002` rows.
 This is the maximum size of our potential training + validation datasets since each row represents an image.
-We can also see three columns, the first is a pandas [`Index`](https://pandas.pydata.org/pandas-docs/stable/reference/indexing.html), the second column is the path to the image files, the third is the labels column.
+We can also see three columns: the first is a pandas [`Index`](https://pandas.pydata.org/pandas-docs/stable/reference/indexing.html), the second column is the path to the image files, the third is the labels column.

 It is useful to explore the properties of a dataset before using it to train a model.
 If you created the training labels for the dataset you will likely already have a sense of the structure of the data but it is still useful to empirically validate this.
 We can start by looking at the label values.
 In pandas we can do this with the ```value_counts()``` method on a Pandas Series (i.e. a column) to get the counts for each value in that column.